-How Long Before Being Exclusive?
-4 Things Your Partner Should Know About You Before It's Official
+4 Things Your Partner Should Know About You By The Time You Make It Exclusive

 I don't know where so many of us got the idea that love is this elusive force that a person should do anything to attain.
 We are told to do anything for love.
 This includes hiding the parts of ourselves that we think might make love flee.